 A simple reduced rate infrastructure charge for water and wastewater was introduced in 2018/19.
-The reduced rate is applicable for existing developments that have signed up to a scheme based on prior year's charging arrangements that includes water and/or wastewater sustainability elements detailed below. approach taken is as follows:
+The reduced rate is applicable for existing developments that have signed up to a scheme based on charging arrangements in place prior to 1 April 2024 that included water and/or wastewater sustainability elements detailed below.
+The approach taken is as follows:

-- Surface Water Highways Drainage a reduced rate, currently equivalent to a 90% discount, will be offered to the standard wastewater infrastructure charge for those developments where there is no connection for surface water highways drainage into the public sewer network. - Water efficient homes a reduced rate, currently equivalent to a 90% discount to developers where new homes are built with water fittings to use 100 litres or less of water per person per day (based on The Building regulations 2010 Reg 36 (2) Part G2).
+- Surface Water Highways Drainage a reduced rate will be offered to the standard wastewater infrastructure charge for those developments where there is no connection for surface water highways drainage into the public sewer network. - Water efficient homes a reduced rate will be offered to developers where new homes are built with water fittings to use 100 litres or less of water per person per day (based on The Building regulations 2010 Reg 36 (2) Part G2).